ZoranStojsavljevic/INTEL-ARM-examples/INTEL/c-scripts/inteltool/README.md

 ### INTELTOOL to up to Core 10 INTEL CPUs

-Provides information about the Intel CPU/chipset hardware configuration.
+Provides information about the Intel CPU/chipset hardware configuration (register contents, MSRs, etc).

 This tool is developed using coreboot inteltool directory:

 https://github.com/coreboot/coreboot/tree/master/util/inteltool

-And older release of jimmysitu/inteltool:
+And using older release of jimmysitu/inteltool:

 https://github.com/jimmysitu/inteltool